EmitKey Logo

 🧠 You don't store or memorize a code - you derive it from the transaction whenever you need it.

-Your EmitKey Core token transaction on basescan.org holds everything:
+Your EmitKey (EKY) token transaction on etherscan.io holds everything:

 • • The transaction hash (e.g. use the last 10 digits)